awsdocs/amazon-kendra-developer-guide/doc_source/API_ListDataSources.md

 Required: No

  ** [NextToken](#API_ListDataSources_RequestSyntax) **   <a name="Kendra-ListDataSources-request-NextToken"></a>
 If the previous response was incomplete \(because there is more data to retrieve\), Amazon Kendra returns a pagination token in the response\.
-You can use this pagination token to retrieve the next set of data source connectors \(`DataSourceSummaryItems`\)\.
+You can use this pagination token to retrieve the next set of data source connectors\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 800\.
 Required: No